 Anthony Quinn plays Victoria’s grandfather, the opposite of his son.
 He is filled with love and acceptance, the kind that orphan Paul has never known.

-We have a lot of set pieces, some kind of hooky, like a grape stomping dance with barefoot women smashing grapes in a huge wooden tub.
+We have a lot of set pieces, some kind of hokey, like a grape stomping dance with barefoot women smashing grapes in a huge wooden tub.
 And somehow we forget the whole 3 week fermentation process, and the new wine is ready to taste almost immediately.
 Just as it was in Kirk Douglas’s Ulysses.

 We also have a set of calamities that hit so hard and fast that it takes our breath away, but what anchors the film, which of course audiences loved and so many “critics” loathed, is the innocence and thorough decency of Victoria and Paul.